-- Height, corresponding to the correction (in meters) with respect to the input Digital Elevation Model, after atmospheric correction. - Velocity, corresponding to the mean displacement velocity (in mm/year, after atmospheric correction. - of precision_vel, corresponding to the estimate in millimeter/year of the velocity measurement average precision (refer to the Phase to Displacement conversion 320) for more details). - cc, corresponding to the multitemporal coherence.
+- Height, corresponding to the correction (in meters) with respect to the input Digital Elevation Model, after atmospheric correction. - precision_height, corresponding to the estimate in meters of the residual height measurement average precision (refer to the Phase to Height conversion 341) for more details). - Velocity, corresponding to the mean displacement velocity (in mm/year, after atmospheric correction. - Drecision_vel, corresponding to the estimate in millimeter/year of the velocity measurement average precision (refer to the Phase to Displacement conversion 347) for more details). - Cc, corresponding to the multitemporal coherence.
 It shows how much the displacement trend fits with the selected model.